Entanglement Entropy in Causal Set Theory: Causal Set Entanglement Entropy

-\ee This is precisely the minimum eigenvalue which we retained in the continuum, after imposing our cutoff on the wavelength of the eigenmodes of $i\Delta$.
+\ee This is precisely\footnote {when we identify $\sqrt{N_\ell}$ as $n_{max}$.} the minimum eigenvalue which we retained in the continuum, after imposing our cutoff on the wavelength of the eigenmodes of $i\Delta$.
 This is reviewed in Appendix A. Eigenvalues smaller than $\tilde{\lambda}^{cs}_{min}$ thus correspond to solutions beyond the cutoff, and are the ones we wish to exclude.

 Another way to think of where the $\sqrt{N}/4\pi$ comes from is the following.
 On one hand, the causet provides a fundamental length given (in 2d) by $\rho^{-1/2}$, and in this sense it serves as a ``low pass filter'' in relation to the continuum.
 On the other hand, in the continuum we know exactly the relation between wavelength and eigenvalue for eigenfunctions of $\Delta$ in a causal diamond.
 If by means of this relation, we convert a cutoff at wavelength $\rho^{-1/2}$ into a cutoff on the spectrum of $\Delta$, we obtain the truncation rule stated above.
-To the extent, then, that the asymptotic form of the wavelength-eigenvalue relation is asymptotically universal (as one might expect it to be), one would expect to use the same eigenvalue-cutoff, not just for a causal diamond (order-interval), but for a spacetime region of any shape.
+To the extent, then, that the asymptotic form of the wavelength-eigenvalue relation is universal (as one might expect it to be), one would expect to use a qualitatively similar eigenvalue-cutoff, not just for a causal diamond (order-interval), but for a spacetime region of any shape.

 Truncating the spectrum of $i\Delta$ in the causal set by requiring its smallest eigenvalue to be $\tilde{\lambda}_{min}\sim\sqrt{N}/4\pi$ reduces the size of the spectrum from $\sim N$ to $\sim\sqrt{N}$.
-Thus, a large number of these approximate kernel-modes need to be eliminated if one wishes to to recover an area law.
+Thus, a large number of these approximate kernel-modes need to be eliminated if one wishes to recover an area law.